 Asymmetrical Intensity Distribution

-The Imax figure reported should be the intensity at the reference axis.
-If an Imax figure is reported that is not on the reference axis, the intensity value and the angle at which it was measured should be clearly stated.
+The I0 reported is the intensity at the reference axis.
+If the maximum intensity Imax in the actual distribution diagram is not on the reference axis, the intensity value and the angle at which it was measured should be clearly stated.